Tsomoriri/M1-M2_sim/README.md

 - Run the mmcc.cpp
 - specify whether to loop arrival time or show arrival answer when blocking probability <0.1
 - Run plot(mmcc).py to plot the results
-    - It stores the plots in folder (CA1_plots) in the current working directory.
+    - It stores the plots in folder (plots) in the current working directory.

 ## M1+M2_c_c where c =16